codedragon/refactor_lightning/slides.md

 ## Step 3

 Make an outline.
-Yes, old-fashioned outline like your English teacher made you write before you could start your essay.
+Yes, an old-fashioned outline like your English teacher made you write before you could start your essay.

 Sample Outline<!-- .element: class="fragment" data-fragment-index="1" -->